Darin Ruf Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 8.9 K/9, which ranks 11th in MLB.
+- The pitching staff for the Giants has a collective nine K/9, which ranks 11th in MLB.

-- The Giants have a 4.30 team ERA that ranks 17th across all league pitching staffs.
+- The Giants have the 15th-ranked team ERA among all league pitching staffs (4.21).

-- Giants pitchers combine to rank 19th in baseball in home runs given up (60 total, 1.2 per game).
+- Giants pitchers combine to rank 17th in baseball in home runs surrendered (60 total, 1.2 per game).

-- Alexander will start for the Giants, his first of the season.
+- Wood (0-0) gets the starting nod for the Giants in his sixth start of the season.
+He's put together a 4.05 ERA in 20 2/3 innings pitched, with 21 strikeouts.

-- The 33-year-old southpaw pitched in relief in his last outing this season, one of 21 appearances so far.
+- The left-hander's most recent time out came on Sunday against the Miami Marlins, when he tossed 4 1/3 innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.